FAQ

 What is the main processor on the ALPON X4?

-What is the GPIO Add-on port and can I plug Ethernet into it?
+What is the GPIO Add-on port, and can I plug Ethernet into it?

-The GPIO Add-on port uses an RJ45 physical socket but it is not Ethernet.
+The GPIO Add-on port uses an RJ45 physical socket but is not Ethernet.
 It exposes six configurable CM4 GPIO pins at 3.3 V logic with SPI5, UART4, UART0, I2C2, and I2C3, plus a 5 V / 1 A power output gated by GPIO 21.
 Plugging an Ethernet cable or PoE injector into this port causes permanent hardware damage.

 Do not connect Ethernet or PoE to the GPIO Add-on port

-The ALPON X4 has two Ethernet ports with different speeds and capabilities:
+No. The ALPON X4 has two Ethernet ports with different speeds and capabilities:

 • ETH: 100 Mbps Fast Ethernet over the secondary network controller.
 Use for management, ALPON Cloud traffic, and low-bandwidth uplinks.